pedrovgs/Renderers/README.md

 This Android library offers you two main classes to instantiate or extend and create your own rendering algorithms out of your adapter implementation.

 **Renderers is an easy way to work with android ListView/RecyclerView and Adapter classes**.
-With this library you only have to create your **Renderer** classes and declare the mapping between the object to render and the **Renderer**.
+With this library you only have to create your ``Renderer`` classes and declare the mapping between the object to render and the ``Renderer`.
+The ``Renderer`` will use the model information to draw your user interface.

 You can find implementation details in this talks: